Critical density of activated random walks on transitive graphs: Proof of Theorem

-Now we show that if the stabilization procedure fails, then $\mathcal{B}$ has a token at some position $k\leq 0$.
-Assume as before that we just moved $x_j$, so $C_j$ has been computed.
-Let $x_i$, $i>j$, be the first particle visiting $C_j$ before exiting $B_L$.
-There are two events that can make the procedure fail during the move of $x_i$.
+To conclude the proof, we show that if the stabilization procedure fails, then $\mathcal{B}'$ has a token at some position $k\leq 0$.
+Assume that the particles $x_1,x_2,\ldots,x_j$ have already been observed, and $C_j$ is the current set of corrupted sites.
+We perform the two phases above repetitively until we find the first particle $x_i$, $i>j$, which visits $C_j$ before exiting $B_L$.
+Note that $C_j=C_{i-1}$.
+Let $v$ be the vertex where $x_i$ started from, and let $k=d_G(v,C_j)$.
+Note that $k$ is the position of the token $\iota$ of $\mathcal{B}$ corresponding to the component of $v$ in $G\setminus C_j$, and the corresponding token $\iota'$ of $\mathcal{B}'$ is at position at most $k$ by~\eqref{eq:brprop}.
+The procedure cannot fail before finding $x_i$, and there are two events that can make the procedure fail during the move of $x_i$.
 The first is if $x_{i}$ visits $C_j$ before seeing any sleep instruction.
-If this happens, then $M_i$ is larger than $k$, where $k$ is the distance between the initial position of $x_{i}$ and $C_j$.
-Therefore, the initial position $v$ of $x_i$ will be part of the corrupted vertices.
-This makes the tokens corresponding to the connected components in the subtree rooted at $v$ be moved to position $0$, since the observation of $v$ has not been completed.
-The second event is if $x_i$ does see sleep instructions, but the new set of corrupted vertices hosts at least one particle that has not yet been moved.
-This implies that $C_i$ intersects vertices that still needs to be observed, and therefore the token corresponding to that connected component will have distance $0$ to $C_i$.
+If this happens, then $M_i\geq k$, and all tokens produced from the branching of $\iota'$ will have position not larger than $d_G(v,C_j)-M_{j+1} \leq 0$.
+The second event is if $x_i$ sees sleep instructions, but the new set of corrupted vertices $C_i$ hosts at least one particle that has not yet been moved.
+This implies that $C_i$ contains a vertex $u$ that is still in $\mathcal{L}$.
+But by the ordering of the vertices in $\mathcal{L}$, this implies that $d_G(u,C_j)\geq d_G(v,C_j)$ which gives that $M_i\geq k$.
+Therefore the token in $\mathcal{B}$ corresponding to the component of $u$ will be placed at position at most $0$, implying that $\mathcal{B}'$ will have a token at position at most $0$.